PAWELHAMMER/Olist_project/README.md

 ![](images/payments_table.png)

 - secondly, I asked certain questions, which I later answered using SQL code.
 With these questions, I tried to emulate the real work environment of a data analyst working for Olist.
-In the code file, I entered only a fraction of the data into the tables, just to showcase their structure without entering an enormous amount of strings and numbers in them.
-Of course, if you want to use the entire dataset, here's a link to CSV files: https://www.kaggle.com/datasets/olistbr/brazilian-ecommerce
+In the project_tables file, I entered only a fraction of the data into the tables, just to showcase their structure without entering an enormous amount of strings and numbers in them.
+Of course, in my analysis I used the entire dataset which can be found here: https://www.kaggle.com/datasets/olistbr/brazilian-ecommerce

+# Conclusions

+All of the given questions were answered and the project was successful!!!

 If You have any comments or recommendations, please do not hesitate to let me know.
 Thanks for reading this and I hope You will appreciate my work!